AlexandreResende/cache-api/README.md

 [X] use a di lib

-[ ] create a DAO class for the cache entries to abstract the usage of generics on repository
+[X] create a class for centralizing mongodb method calls

 [ ] add a monitoring tool